SILVER SUPPLY & DEMAND

 Although silver is best known as a material for jewellery and ornaments, industrial use constitutes over half of all consumption.
 A quarter of the consumption is electrical or electronic use for example in keyboards, cables, or silver oxide batteries.
 Other industrial uses of silver are for example as a catalyst in chemical reactions or for optical uses as reflecting materials in mirrors or solar panels.
 Silver is also used in some applications due to its antibacterial qualities.
 In pace with the digital camera development, the demand for silver in the film industry has halved over the past ten years, which has been balanced by stronger demand from other uses.

 Much of the increased demand comes from jewellery market in the BRIC countries, where the silver jewellery is much cheaper and often more modern than gold jewellery.
-An additional element of demand that has increased strongly since the end of 2003 is investments in silver.
+An additional element of demand that has increased sharply since the end of 2003 is investments in silver.
 The lag vis-à-vis gold investments are approximately two years, but the cause is the same: protection against the weaker dollar and expected high inflation.
 Development of the dollar exchange rate and inflation in 2010 will determine how silver investments unfold.

 Silver Market Review